anlztrk/translit/EnglishPronunciation.md

 ### Untangle reverse-written final liquids

-24. le and re (after a consonant, and ending the word) should be rewritten @l, @r.
+24. le and re (after a consonant, and ending the word) should be rewritten əl, əɹ.

 To be precise, they become syllabic consonants: the final sound in bottle is a prolonged dark l.
-I think this is an allophonic detail, however: if you like, just add a rule at the end to turn all instances of @r into syllabic r.
+I think this is an allophonic detail, however: if you like, just add a rule at the end to turn all instances of əɹ into syllabic r.

 ### Short and long vowels

 OK, listen up, because these are the **two most important rules** of English spelling.

-25. Vowels are pronounced long before an intervocalic consonant (rate, mete, fine, rote, cute = rät mët fïn röt küt).
+25. Vowels are pronounced long before an intervocalic consonant (rate, mete, fine, rote, cute = reɪt mit faɪn roʊt kjut).

-26. They're short before two consonants (baffle, held, children, rotten, butler), or before a final consonant (pat, pet, pit, pot, but \= pât pêt pît pôt bût).
+26. They're short before two consonants (baffle, held, children, rotten, butler), or before a final consonant (pat, pet, pit, pot, but \= pæt pɛt pɪt pɑt bʌt).

 English has a dozen or so vowel phonemes, and this silly alphabet we inherited from the Romans has just five vowel symbols (y is sometimes used as a vowel, but as we've seen, it pointlessly duplicates i).
 The five symbols can represent ten sounds, thanks to these rules.

 Each vowel letter has two basic interpretations, which by convention are called **long** and **short**.
 (Phonetically they're _not_ distinguished by length; _tense_ and _lax_ would be more accurate.
 But I think the more familiar terms will be more readable, and remind readers that their old English teachers were onto something after all.)

-In my transcription, **long** vowels are marked with a diaresis, since html doesn't supply a macron (äëïöü), and **short** vowels with a circumflex (âêîôû).
+In my transcription, **long** vowels are marked with a diaresis, since html doesn't supply a macron (eɪiaɪoɪu), and **short** vowels with a circumflex (æɛɪɑʌ).
 Now you can see why I chose those odd representations-- they come from the basic logic of English spelling.
 (Think of the diaresis as the IPA : long mark.)

 Note that the names of the letters A E I O U are simply the 'long' vowels.

 And where did _that_ come from?

 *   The spelling of the long vowels is the fault of the Great Vowel Shift of early modern times.
-Middle English spoke the vowels with their 'proper' vowels, so that (say) mate would have been pronounced môt@.
+Middle English spoke the vowels with their 'proper' vowels, so that (say) mate would have been pronounced mɑtə.
-*   The short vowels are simply laxed versions of the _original_ sounds of the long vowels. ê, for instance, is a lazy version of ä (the original sound of long e)-- closer to the muddy center of the vowel space.
+*   The short vowels are simply laxed versions of the _original_ sounds of the long vowels. ɛ, for instance, is a lazy version of eɪ (the original sound of long e)-- closer to the muddy center of the vowel space.

 The above rules work in conjunction with rule 54, which means that **doubling a consonant** changes a medial vowel from long to short: later/latter, Peter/petter, biter/bitter, hoping/hopping, cuter/cutter.

 ### Exceptions, but general ones

-27. Final ind is ïnd, final oss is òs; final og is òg: mind, boss, dog = mïnd bòs dòg.
+27. Final ind is aɪnd, final oss is ɔs; final og is ɔg: mind, boss, dog = maɪnd bɔs doʊg.

-28. o also becomes ò before f and another consonant (offer = òf@r, soften = sòf@n).
+28. o also becomes ɔ before f and another consonant (offer = ɔfəɹ, soften = sɔfən).

-29. wa is pronounced wô before a dental or alveolar consonant (t d n s +): want, wander, swan, Rwanda, swat, wad, wasp, and as wò between w and (t)$: wash, squash, watch = wò$ skwò$ wòç.
+29. wa is pronounced wɑ before a dental or alveolar consonant (t d n s +): want, wander, swan, Rwanda, swat, wad, wasp, and as wɔ between w and (t)ʃ: wash, squash, watch = wɔʃ skwɔʃ wɔtʃ.

-29a. u is pronounced u before l, or after a labial stop (pb) and before a sibilant (s$ç): adult, push, butch.
+29a. u is pronounced u before l, or after a labial stop (pb) and before a sibilant (sʃtʃ): adult, push, butch.
 (This doesn't apply if the u is long: mule.)

 I don't think I ever noticed these generalizations till I started working out the rules for this page.
 At least some of these, such as 29a, are sound changes from Shakespeare's time.

-Rules such as 6, 18, 19, 27, 28, and 51 introduce ò, a vowel which (as signalled by the odd diacritic in my transcription) doesn't fit well into English phonology.
-The fact that a velar occurs in many of the rule conditions suggests that it was originally an allophonic variant of /ô/ and /â/ in this environment-- compare dog, ought, long, walk with dot, out, lot, wad.
+Rules such as 6, 18, 19, 27, 28, and 51 introduce ɔ, a vowel which (as signalled by the odd diacritic in my transcription) doesn't fit well into English phonology.
+The fact that a velar occurs in many of the rule conditions suggests that it was originally an allophonic variant of /ɑ/ and /æ/ in this environment-- compare dog, ought, long, walk with dot, out, lot, wad.
 But it's now phonemic in GA, as can be seen in the minimum triad caught, cot, cat.
-These rules would have to be modified (and some could be eliminated) in dialects that merge ò and ô.
+These rules would have to be modified (and some could be eliminated) in dialects that merge ɔ and ɑ.

 For some speakers, rule 29a only applies after labials, so that pull and dull don't rhyme.

 ### Softening of gn

-30. Except before a vowel, the vowel in ign or igm lengthens, and the g is lost: alignment paradigm = @lïnm@nt, pär@dïm, but igneous = îgnë@s.
+30. Except before a vowel, the vowel in ign or igm lengthens, and the g is lost: alignment paradigm = əlaɪnmənt, peɪrədaɪm, but igneous = ɪgniəs.

-31. The g is simply lost in eign: feign = fän.
+31. The g is simply lost in eign: feign = feɪn.

 ### Handling of -ous

-32. Except before a vowel, ous reduces to @s: jealous = jêl@s.
+32. Except before a vowel, ous reduces to əs: jealous = dʒɛləs.

 I'm ambivalent about rules that relate to a particular suffix, since arguably the pronunciation is simply a fact about the suffix in the mental lexicon.
 But a suffix can apply to dozens of words, so there was a large gain from including some such rules in the file.